-Name: Assign a Name of up to 40 alpha-numeric characters to this cooling unit.
+Name: Assign a Name, up to 40 alphanumeric characters, of the cooling unit.

-Location: Enter the Location, up to 40 alpha-numeric characters, of the cooling unit.
+Location: Enter the Location, up to 40 alphanumeric characters, of the cooling unit.

 NOTE: Only the first 19 characters (of the 40 that are possible to enter) will display on the display interface.
 You must use Telnet, the Control console or the Web to access all 40 characters.
-See page 38 for more information.